 Determining System Compatibility

-A client can determine the compatiblity of the server by iterating its conformance statement and seeing whether any of the operations it declares to support source from the same definitions as those the client depends on, and whether the paramters it uses are supported by the server.
+A client can determine the compatibility of the server by iterating its conformance statement and seeing whether any of the operations it declares to support source from the same definitions as those the client depends on, and whether the server supports the parameters it uses.
 A client that does this can report a useful error to the user rather than allowing mystifying operational errors to occur.

 Note, however, that there are fundamental limitations to this approach because there are many aspects of these operations that aren't (and can't be) defined in a formal fashion.
 (For example, co-occurrence constraints amongst parameters.)